RT751/logistic_growth/README.md

 ```

-Using these estimated parameters, a logistic function was created where:
+These estimated parameters were inputted into a logistic function where:
   ```math
 \begin{equation}
 N(t) = \frac{K N_0 e^{rt}}{K-N_0+N_0 e^{rt}}